amonks/hip-hop-analysis/followtheleader.md

 >	It’s like a diggum smack /
 >	Smack me and I'll smack you back

-Because of the similar use of the word "smack", R's fans took EPMD's (actually cereal-refencing line) as a comeback diss, a response to Rakim's own verse, and goaded Rakim into retalliating on *Follow The Leader*,
+Because of the similar use of the word "smack", R's fans took EPMD's (actually cereal-referencing line) as a comeback diss, a response to Rakim's own verse, and goaded Rakim into retaliating on *Follow The Leader*,

 >	Stop buggin' a brother said dig him, I never dug him
 >	He couldn't follow the leader long enough so I drug him